bitwarden/sdk/README.md

 ## Cargo fmt

-In order to sort and group imports, as well as wrap long comments, we need the nightly version of cargo-fmt.
+We use certain unstable features for formatting which require the nightly version of cargo-fmt.

 To install: